University of Amsterdam · Student-Led Proposal · 2026

 But looking at the full picture reveals a striking imbalance.

-Since the early 2000s, the Global South has driven most of the world's economic growth.
+Nearly 60% of humanity lives in Asia, which has driven most of the world's economic growth since the early 2000s.
 That is not a temporary shift.

-We support the introduction of a Global South Minor and a Chinese Studies Minor at the University of Amsterdam.
+We support the introduction of an African Studies Minor, an Asian Studies Minor and a Chinese Studies Minor at the University of Amsterdam.
 They are about making sure students can engage with the world as it is right now, will be, and not as it looked thirty years ago.

 Universities like Duke, Columbia, Cornell, Dartmouth, Manchester, NUS or the University of Sydney already offer Chinese Studies programmes.
 UvA is behind on this.